2015–16 UEFA Europa League: First qualifying round

 The draw for the first and second qualifying round was held on 22 June 2015.
 With 102 teams involved, it was UEFA's biggest ever tournament draw.
-The first legs were played on 30 June and 2 July, and the second legs were played on 7 and 9 July 2015.

 Second qualifying round

-The first legs were played on 16 July, and the second legs were played on 21 and 23 July 2015.

 Third qualifying round

 The draw for the third qualifying round was held on 17 July 2015.
-The first legs were played on 29 and 30 July, and the second legs were played on 6 August 2015.

 Play-off round

 The draw for the play-off round was held on 7 August 2015.
-The first legs were played on 20 August, and the second legs were played on 27 August 2015.

 Group stage

 The draw for the group stage was held in Monaco on 28 August 2015.
 The 48 teams were drawn into twelve groups of four, with the restriction that teams from the same association could not be drawn against each other.
 For the draw, the teams were seeded into four pots based on their 2015 UEFA club coefficients.

 In each group, teams played against each other home-and-away in a round-robin format.
 The group winners and runners-up advanced to the round of 32, where they were joined by the eight third-placed teams of the 2015–16 UEFA Champions League group stage.
 The matchdays were 17 September, 1 October, 22 October, 5 November, 26 November, and 10 December 2015.

 A total of 24 national associations were represented in the group stage.
-Augsburg, Belenenses, Gabala, Groningen, Midtjylland, Monaco, Sion and Skënderbeu Korçë made their debut appearances in the group stage (although Monaco have appeared in the UEFA Cup group stage).
+FC Augsburg, Belenenses, Gabala, Groningen, Midtjylland, Monaco, Sion and Skënderbeu made their debut appearances in the group stage (although Monaco have appeared in the UEFA Cup group stage).
 Skënderbeu Korçë were the first team from Albania to play in the group stage of any UEFA club competition.